SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

   authentication: {
     mode: "dynamic",
     login: {
-      allowedUsernames: ["email"],
+      allowedUsernames: ["email", "phones.some.number"],
-    }, // Use email field for authentication
+    }, // Use email, some phones number field for authentication
     // other configs
   },
 });